richard-scryber/scryber.core/docs/component_tables.rst

 .. image:: images/documentTablesFlow.png

-.. note:: Consistency can easily be created with the use of styles on the applied types of pdf:Cell, pdf:HeaderCell and pdf:FooterCell across all documents.
+.. note:: Because of the layout mechanism, repeating cells cannot be accessed or modified between intterations.
+The next table header is from the layout of the original.

 Mixed content and nesting
 =========================